failxontour/failxontour.de/README.md

 I host my website on [ALL-INKL.COM - Neue Medien Münnich](https://all-inkl.com/en/legal-notice/) on a Ubuntu server currently with a LA(M)P stack.
 The M is missing as I have no active MySQL (MariaDB) base.

+Some of my code is authored, audited and validated by AI such as Lumo, Microsoft Copilot

 If you have any questions or feel concered about your privacy on my website contact me here privacy(at)failxontour.de